kbarker223/Genetic-Expression-Analysis/README.md

 # Genetic Expression Analysis
-### Segal Lab Collaboration — UC Davis
+### Segal Lab Collaboration: UC Davis

-A computational genomics study conducted in collaboration with the **Segal Lab at UC Davis (Dr. David Segal)**, investigating the off-target safety profile of engineered gene regulators designed to suppress **SNHG14**, a long non-coding RNA implicated in neurological disease.
+A computational genomics study conducted in collaboration with the **Segal Lab at UC Davis**, investigating the off-target safety profile of engineered gene regulators designed to suppress **SNHG14**, a long non-coding RNA implicated in Angelman syndorme.
 The project integrates RNA-seq expression data, dimensionality reduction, bootstrapped machine learning, and publicly available disease association databases to rank candidate treatments by their SNHG14 knockdown efficacy relative to off-target transcriptional disruption.

 ---

 ## Research Context

-The Segal Lab develops engineered transcription factors — including **Artificial Transcription Factors (hATFs)** and **Zinc Finger proteins (nZFs)** — capable of targeting and silencing specific genomic loci.
-This study evaluates a panel of 22 such regulators in a human cell line, all designed to suppress SNHG14.
-The central question is: *which candidates most effectively reduce SNHG14 expression while minimizing collateral disruption to the rest of the transcriptome?*
+The Segal Lab develops engineered transcription factors, including **Artificial Transcription Factors (hATFs)** and **Zinc Finger proteins (nZFs)**, capable of targeting and silencing specific genes.
+This study evaluates a panel of 22 such regulators in a human cell, all designed to suppress SNHG14.
+The central question is: *which candidates most effectively reduce SNHG14 expression while minimizing off-target effects?*

-To answer this, the pipeline characterizes each treatment's expression signature across ~79,000 transcripts (CPM-normalized RNA-seq), identifies a Pareto-optimal frontier balancing knockdown strength against transcriptome-wide perturbation, and then performs a multi-layer risk assessment of those finalists using clinical disease association evidence from Open Targets.
+To answer this, the pipeline characterizes each treatment's expression signature across ~79,000 transcripts (CPM-normalized RNA-seq), identifies a Pareto-optimal frontier balancing strength against off-target disruptions, and then performs a multi-layer risk assessment of those selected treatments using clinical disease association evidence from Open Targets.

 ---